 All my classmates were foreign, mostly from China

 I’m not exaggerating.
-Nearly everyone in my department (Industrial Engineering & Operations Research) was from China.
+Nearly everyone in my department (Industrial Engineering & Operations Research) was Chinese.
 This is true not only of IEOR, but of graduate engineering in general.
-After China, the most common countries are France, India, and Greece.
-There is a definite language barrier and the ethnicities tend to stick to themselves.
+Most classmates are straight from China, followed by France, India, and Greece.
+There is a definite language barrier and the ethnicities tend to form cliques.

 Everyone wants to work in finance or consulting